tari-project/rfcs/src/RFC-0303_DanOverview.md

 Validator Nodes will register themselves on the base layer to prevent Sybil attacks.
 This registration will also provide the address key for the VN.
 To determine the liveness of a VN, we will require the vn to register itself after a period.

+### Templates.
+A template is what Tari defines as a smart contract.
+These templates are registered on the base layer and mined.
+VNs will reference the base layer for valid contracts.

+### Transactions
+Every transaction will be divided into shards for processing by VNCs.
+A VNC will be created for each shard contained in each transaction.
+Each VNC is responsible for validating its own shard.
+The VNCs communicate with the other VNCs over three rounds to determine if each VNC has a valid shard from the transaction.
+The VNCs will sign and broadcast this over BFT consensus to each other and within, see [Emergent Cerberus](https://www.radixdlt.com/post/cerberus-infographic-series-chapter-vi).
+Each transaction should contain all the metadata(signatures etc.) to validate the transaction.

 [base layer]: Glossary.md#base-layer
 [validator node]: Glossary.md#validator-node